-In order to determine which Eligible Index Currencies to include in the Index from time-to-time, the Index Sponsor will review the composition of the Index on a quarterly basis five business days prior to the IMM Date.
+The underlying DX Contracts of the Index are rolled quarterly over three consecutive business days starting on the Wednesday prior to the applicable IMM Date (each an "Index Roll Day").
 "IMM Date" means the third Wednesday of March, June, September and December, a traditional settlement date in the International Money Market.